cncf/tag-security/assessments/guide/security-reviewer.md

 # Security reviewer

 ## Lead reviewer
 The lead reviewer serves as the primary security assessment facilitator, often coordinating responses between the project and reviewers, ensuring communications are performed in a timely fashion as described in the [guide](./).
-The lead reviwer also responsible for coordinating and recruiting additional reviwers as appropriate, reviewing and deliberating conflict of interest statements, and managing the documentation updates (self-assessment and final assessment) to the project's assessment folder.
+The lead reviewer also responsible for coordinating and recruiting additional reviewers as appropriate, reviewing and deliberating conflict of interest statements, and managing the documentation updates (self-assessment and final assessment) to the project's assessment folder.

 The lead reviewer is further tasked with performing the clarifying questions phase of the security assessment.
 The lead reviewer may identify another reviewer to perform this task on their behalf; serving as their delegate or designee for that task.